apache/tvm/docs/dev/relay_pass_infra.rst

 specific devices.
-There is a suite of standard optimizations as well as machine learning-specific optimizations including constant folding, dead code elimination, operator layout alteration, and operator fusion, etc. Each of these passes are structured as a Relay-to-Relay transformation on the abstract syntax tree (AST) using the analysis result collected during and/or before traversal.
+There is a suite of standard optimizations as well as machine learning-specific optimizations including constant folding, dead code elimination, operator layout alteration, and operator fusion, etc. Each of these passes is structured as a Relay-to-Relay transformation on the abstract syntax tree (AST) using the analysis result collected during and/or before traversal.

 However, as Relay evolves quickly, the need of a more systematic and efficient